anivegesana/dbscan-python/README.md

 There are two ways to install it:

 * Install it using PyPI: ``pip3 install --user dbscan`` (you can find the wheels [here](https://pypi.org/project/dbscan/#files))
-* (harder and not recommended) Compile it yourself: First install dependencies ``pip3 install -r requirements.txt`` and ``sudo apt install libpython3-dev``.
-Run ``python3 setup.py build``, The compilation will take a few minutes, and generate a ``.so`` library containing the ``DBSCAN`` module.
-To create a wheel that is supported universally across many Python versions for your given OS, run ``python setup.py bdist_wheel`` in an environment containing the oldest numpy version available for the version of Python that you are compiling for.
-For example, for Python 3.8, use numpy 1.17 to compile the wheel.
-Then, the wheel will work on all Python and numpy versions that are newer that that for your given OS.
-This is done automatically when installing via pip.
+* (harder and not recommended) Compile it yourself: First, clone this repo.
+Next, install the toolchain for your OS (``sudo apt install libpython3-dev`` for Ubuntu, Xcode for macos, MSVC compiler for Windows, etc.) To compile and install the library, run ``pip install -e .`` .
+To create a wheel that is supported universally across many Python versions for your given OS, run ``python setup.py bdist_wheel``.
+The wheel can only be installed on machines with a later/identical version of the OS, Python, and NumPy.

 An example for using the Python module is provided in ``example.py``.
 If the dependencies above are installed, simply run ``python3 example.py`` from the root directory to reproduce the plots above.